Indian Blouse Design Evolution

 1. The Beginnings: Tradition-Based Simplicity

 The saree used to be traditionally worn blouseless in the past.
 Sarees were adopted by women with creative styles as can be deduced from ancient literature and temple sculpture, where breast bands or cholis (tight upper body pieces) were worn to augment them at certain times.
-The idea of a modern blouse existed much later in the Mughal period when the choli was more as sewn-on over-garment for modesty.
+The idea of a modern blouse existed much later in the Mughal period, when the choli was more of a sewn-on over-garment for modesty.

 Early era blouses were: